-We don't blame you if you feel a little bit of nervousness every time you get invited to a dinner party.
-There's a fork that should only be used for salad, a spoon that's strictly for desserts and a knife that shouldn't be used for anything other than to eat the entree.
+We don't blame you if you feel a little bit of nervousness every time you get invited to a formal dinner party.
+More often than not, there's a fork that should only be used for salad, a spoon that's strictly for desserts and a knife that shouldn't be used for anything other than to eat the entree.
 Talk about confusing.

 Or maybe you're the one hosting the party but you have no idea what your table setting should look like if you're serving pasta for dinner!

-In this blog, we'll map out how a dinner table should be set out and which piece of cutlery should be used as you go through the meal.
-We'll also point out what kind of cutlery is better for different dishes so you'll never get it wrong again!
+In this blog, we'll map out how a formal dinner table should be set out and which piece of cutlery should be used as you go through the meal.
+We'll also point out what kind of cutlery works better for different dishes so you can always be prepared.

 Work your way from the outside in